clayplumridge/40k-elo-extension/README.md

 ### Where do these Elo ratings come from?

 This project uses [Stat Check's Global Elo Leaderboard](https://www.stat-check.com/elo); you can find a copy of the sheet in the project at at [data/elo.xlsx](data/elo.xlsx).
-We can't download it programatically because Microsoft hates making APIs available, so it requires a manual update every time.
-You can expect updates to come out within a day or so of the actual dashboard unless I'm busy.
+I can't download it programatically because Microsoft hates making APIs available, so it requires a manual update every time.
+You can expect updates to come out within a day or so of the actual dashboard unless I'm busy, in which case it'll happen whenever I notice.
+The JSON version of the Elo sheet is hosted [here](https://clayplumridge.github.io/40k-elo-extension/elo.json) for the Extension to actually fetch.

+### Can I use the JSON data for some other project?

+I can't actually stop you without breaking the extension, but I ask that you clear any usages with Stat Check before making them publicly available.
+It's their project, and I will yank it down if they ask me to.
+Don't be the guy that ruins it for everyone.